CAULIFLOWER ‘POTATO’ SALAD

 Complete list of ingredients and amounts can be found in the recipe card below.

-• Bacon: Adds flavour, texture, saltiness and deliciousness to the salad.
+• Bacon: Adds flavour, texture, saltiness, and deliciousness to the salad.
 Cause I meeeean…bacon just makes everything better.
 Am I right?!
+Try making your own bacon from scratch to use in this recipe!

 • Celery: For crunch and texture.
 Also adds a bit of brightness and freshness to the dish.
 If you’re not a fan of celery, chopped pickles would be an awesome substitution.

-• Mayonnaise: The base of the dressing for this No Potato Potato Salad.
-It’s creamy, light and pairs perfectly well with the cauliflower and other ingredients.
+• Mayonnaise: The base of the dressing for this no potato potato salad.
+It’s creamy, light, and pairs perfectly well with the cauliflower and other ingredients.
 I love using either a homemade or an avocado or olive oil based mayonnaise for this recipe to keep things light and healthy.
-To try your hand at homemade mayo, find my easy 1 minute mayo recipe here.
+Feeling adventurous?
+Check out my easy 1 minute homemade mayonnaise recipe!

 • Sriracha: Adds a little kick and colour to the dressing.
 Add more for extra spicy and omit for none at all.